jdingel/econ35101/readme.md

     3. Referee reports: I will ask you to write a referee report on a recent working paper.

+-   Students may choose between a traditional final exam or a quarter-long joint replication project.
+    I would prefer the latter.
+    We will discuss this during the first week of class.

--   In addition to course material, the final exam may ask you to propose an original research idea, so you should be thinking about these during our class (and for the rest of your life!).
+-   In addition to course material, the traditional final exam may ask you to propose an original research idea, so you should be thinking about these during our class (and for the rest of your life!).